 - Place the battery back into the tracker with the “+” side facing up.

-How To Factory Reset A Fitbit
+How To Hard Factory Reset A Fitbit

 Remember: a factory reset will delete all your saved data and revert your device to factory settings.
 Generally, setting up the device with a new account will delete any previous data.
 In fact, some trackers like the Fitbit Surge don’t even have a factory reset feature.
 If you’re having major issues, and a soft reset isn’t helping, contact Fitbit Support.

 Here’s how to do a factory reset on the Charge HR: